The Raspberry Pi has 40 General purpose Input/output Pins (GPIO) that can be used for controlling external hardware.

 Controlling Pins using MQTT

-The script below is available as a down load will let you control an output pin/channel using MQTT.
+The script below is available as a download and will let you control an output pin/channel using MQTT.

 To test I used the mosquitto_pub tool with a payload of 1 or 0